joelcrouch/SimuSec/README.md

 ---

 ## System Requirements
 I am just kinda making these up.
 You could probably get away with fewere resources by using minified Linux versions.
+Also the initial version will run on Linux, with a 'sudo' restricted user account, and internet disabled, such that taraffic will be modeled and ran and recorded using wireshark pcap, chron jobs, tcpreplay (for 'normal traffic').
+All traffic will be via intranet,  between the VM's on the restricted user account.
 - **Host Machine**:
   - CPU: 4-8 cores.
   - RAM: 16+ GB.